sec3-product/x-ray/README.md

 * Example Output

-X-Ray will report each detected potential vulnerability along with its code snippet.
+X-Ray will report each detected potential issues along with its code snippet.
 At the end of the output, X-Ray will provide a summary.

 ```
 Analyzing /home/sec3/x-ray-toolchain/workspace/program-rust/workspace_program-rust.ll ...